 Finally, all this underlying complexity can nevertheless be presented to application developers in a simple and usable manner, appropriate to the domain areas in which their applications are operating.
-Toward this end, integration of the OpenCog Hyperon [BGT21] framework's MeTTa programming language [Pot21] into Plutus is also envisioned, as a strategy for enabling broad usability via the creation of MeTTa-based DSLs focused on smart contract programming in specific vertical areas.
-Such DSLs may straightforwardly be presented to the user as low or no code frameworks auto-generated from the underlying MeTTa/Plutus code, effectively leveraging the Hypercycle framework behind the scenes.
+Toward this end, integration of the OpenCog Hyperon [Hyperon] framework's MeTTa programming language [MeTTaSpec] into Plutus is also envisioned, as a strategy for enabling broad usability via the creation of MeTTa-based DSLs focused on smart contract programming in specific vertical areas.
+Such DSLs may straightforwardly be presented to the user as low or no code frameworks auto-generated from the underlying MeTTa/Plutus code, effectively leveraging the HyperCycle framework behind the scenes.

-2 Background: Cardano, Hydra, TODA, Proof of Reputation
+2 Background: Any Chain such as Cardano, Hydra, TODA/IP, Proof of Reputation

-In this section we review key aspects of the existing blockchain networks and designs that are critical to the Hypercycle design.
+In this section we review key aspects of the existing blockchain networks and designs that are critical to the HyperCycle design.
 This review may seem like a bit of a wild ride, given that the ingredients being drawn together use somewhat different terminologies and core data structures and processes, and are largely coming from different directions conceptually.
 However, Section 3 will pull all the pieces together.

-2.1 Cardano's Foundation in the EUTxO Transaction Model
+2.1 Any UTxO Transaction Model